LewKM/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  - Started debugging by adding the validation to the toy model and then added the rescue exception to allow AR to check the validations.
+    This allowed me to see the error message in the browser.
+Had to rename the Toys.create to Toy.create.
+This was because the model was Toy and not Toys.

 - Update the number of likes for a toy

   - How I debugged:

+  - Thi step requires us to add the render json: toy to the update method in the toys controller.
+    This allows the frontend to update the number of likes.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  - This step requires us to add the routing source in the routes.rb file for our donate button to delete it from the database since it has been donated.
+    This allows the frontend to delete the toy from the database.